 For trade receivables, management makes periodic collective assessments as well as individual assessment on the recoverability with no significant credit risk identified.
+At 31 December 2018, none (2017: none) of the total trade receivables were due from the Group's top five largest customers.
 Individual credit evaluations are performed on all customers requiring credit over a certain amount.
 These evaluations focus on the customer's past history of making payments when due and current ability to pay and take into account information specific to the customer as well as pertaining to the economic environment in which the customer operates.
 The Group generally requires customers to settle progress billings in accordance with contracted terms and other debts in accordance with agreements.
 Trade receivables and contract assets for contract work are considered past due once billings have been made and revenue has been recognised, respectively.
 Normally, the Group does not obtain collateral from customers.